top of page

 Child working with circuits

-Expanded and Enriched Learning Time and Opportunities
+Expanded and Enriched Learning Opportunities

 In our community schools, educators collaborate with DCSC and community partners to provide learning activities during out-of-school time and summer, using school facilities and other community spaces.
 This approach makes it clear that enriched learning time is the responsibility of both schools and communities.
 Programs vary depending on community priorities and include arts, physical activity, small group and individualized academic support, and hands-on learning activities.